 Each apartment is filled to the designated capacity.
 If two or more individuals wish to reside in the same apartment, each person must submit his/her own application, providing the name(s) of the preferred roommate(s).

 The size (square footage) of the living space, including the bedrooms, varies within each style/type of apartment.
 Apartments are air conditioned.
 Gateway Village also includes a laundry facility with washers and driers without charge for use.

 To respect the privacy of current residents, we cannot provide the opportunity to view the interior of the apartments until June.
 Access will be coordinated through Law School Admissions, College of Pharmacy Admissions and/or the office of Residence Life.

-A number of current residents may choose to continue occupancy in 2016-2017 and are given advance opportunity to do so.
-This will determine how many spaces are available for new residents in any given apartment as well as the gender for assignment.
+A number of current residents may choose to continue occupancy in 2019-2020 and are given advance opportunity to do so.
+This will determine how many spaces, and what spaces, are available for new residents.
+Assignments for new residents are made on a first come, first served basis.

 Graduate apartments on Gateway Drive, as well as Breck Place 13R and 13L and Breckwood Circle 155-167 are carpeted.
 The rest of the graduate area has tile flooring.